C2SM/spack-c2sm/docs/SpackCommands.rst

 like `LD_LIBRARY_PATH` as defined in the respective package.
 `More information in the official Spack documentation <https://spack.readthedocs.io/en/latest/command_index.html?highlight=spack%20load#spack-load>`_

+It is recommended to load the corresponding environment prior to any execution of an executable compiled by Spack.
 Usage (spack load)
 ^^^^^^^^^^^^^^^^^^